xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/rmigrate.1.rst

 \ **vm**\  table -
-Table governing VM paramaters.
+Table governing VM parameters.
 See vm(5)|vm.5 for further details.
 This is used to determine the current host to migrate from.